Robin-Sch/davmail-docker/README.md

+# DavMail in Docker

+This is a Dockerfile that allows you to run [DavMail](https://github.com/mguessan/davmail) inside of docker.
+DavMail is a service that allows you to use Exchange and Office 365 with any standard (email) client by transforming their proprietary protocol to the well-known and used POP/IMAP/SMTP/Caldav/Carddav/LDAP.

 ### Running on a server (headless)

 To run davmail (headless) in Docker, download the `Dockerfile` and `compose.yml` file to your server.